guardianproject/ripple/README.md

 <a href="https://play.google.com/store/apps/details?id=info.guardianproject.ripple" target="_blank">
 <img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height="90"/></a>

-Please visit our website [here](https://dev.guardianproject.info/projects/panic/wiki) to learn more about Ripple.
+Please visit the [website](https://guardianproject.info/tags/panic/) and [dev archive](https://dev.guardianproject.info/projects/panic/wiki) to learn more about Ripple and the [Panic Kit](https://guardianproject.info/code/panickit/).

 # How to use it?